Asymptotic Bounds for Smoothness Parameter Estimates in Gaussian Process Interpolation: Smoothness Estimation for Matérns

 \subsection{Sample Paths}

-Let us then assume that $f_0$ is a zero-mean Gaussian process with a Matérn covariance kernel $K_{\nu_0}$ for some $\nu_0 > 0$.
-It is well known that under these assumptions almost all samples from $f_0$ are in the Sobolev space of order $\nu_0 - \varepsilon$ for every $\varepsilon > 0$.
-Specifically, if almost all samples of $f_0$ are continuous and $\Omega \subset \R^d$ satisfies \Cref{ass:domain}, then
+Let us then assume that $f_0$ is a version of a zero-mean Gaussian process with a Matérn covariance kernel $K_{\nu_0}$ that has continuous sample paths (such a version always exists).
+It is well known that under these assumptions almost all samples of $f_0$ are in the Sobolev space of order $\nu_0 - \varepsilon$ for every $\varepsilon > 0$.
+Specifically, if $\Omega \subset \R^d$ satisfies \Cref{ass:domain}, then $f_0 \in H^{\nu_0 - \varepsilon}(\Omega)$ almost surely for every $\varepsilon > 0$.
+For results of this type, see \citet{Scheuerer2010}; Corollary~4.15 in \citet{Kanagawa2018}; Corollaries~4.5 and~5.7 in \citet{Steinwart2019}; \citet{Karvonen2021}; and \citet{Henderson2022}.
+From this result we obtain a Bayesian version of \Cref{thm:matern-main}.